 No more cleaning products to purchase.
 No more buying sponges that grow germs and bacteria.
 And no more money on paper towels for cleaning.
 The average American spends $600 on cleaning products a year.
 Invest some of that money on a product that is reusable and will last years.

 No more chemicals, paper towels, sponges, cloths and other miscellaneous cleaning products being dumped into the environment outside your home.
 When you are through the life of the cloth, you can always use that cloth for jobs that do not need a perfect clean, such as the car or various dirty clean up jobs.
 When I get to that point they will be stored in the garage to be used for cleaning up nasty messes, such as bird droppings on the deck or a window, that I do not want to use my good microfiber cloths to do.
 If you prefer to get rid of your old microfiber cloths, some companies offer a recycling program so that you can get rid of your old cloths responsibly that way.

 It might be worth considering high quality microfiber products for cleaning to improve your overall wellness by reducing the chemical exposure from traditional cleaners.
-Some natural cleaning products on the market still contain harsh ingredients that can negatively impact you.
+Some natural cleaning products on the market still contain harsh ingredients that can negatively impact you and your health.
 By using microfiber with water for cleaning you eliminate your exposure to anything and everything that can be in a cleaner.

 Do you use or have you tried cleaning with microfiber?
 What brand do you use and what do you think?

 Disclaimer: For informational and educational purposes only.
 These statements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
 If you have a health concern, a medical condition, are pregnant or breastfeeding, or are taking any medication please consult your healthcare provider.